alexmanrique/blog/_posts/2020-10-31-creating-a-jackson-serializer-in-java.md

 Conclusion
 --------------
-In this post we have seen how to create a serializer and a deserializer in Java using the Jackson library.
+In this post, we have seen how to create a serializer and a deserializer in Java using the Jackson library.
 We have seen also that there are alternatives out there for serialization purposes.